maifusha/kubernetes-traefik/README.md

 ## Note
 * HealthCheck is configured to `host:8080/ping`
 * Prometheus Metrics is opened on "traefik-admin.lb.svc"
-* Both static global configuration and dynamic configuration are stored in consule by a store job
+* Both static global configuration and dynamic configuration are stored in consul by a store job

 ## Reference
 * https://github.com/helm/charts/tree/master/stable/traefik